 - The driver was uninsured or under-insured

-- Your PIP benefits are covering your medical bills, but not the property damage to your car
+- Your PIP benefits are covering your medical bills, but not property damage

 - You can’t find an attorney to represent you